-What are dangerous goods (DG)?
+What are Dangerous Goods (DG)?

 Dangerous goods refer to items or materials with corrosive, infectious, toxic, flammable, or explosive properties.
 These goods are hazardous and can pose risks to human safety and the environment if not properly managed.
 Therefore, their transportation requires strict adherence to safety protocols to mitigate potential hazards.